Coddiction-101/Roadmaps/Programming/Java.md

 A complete, structured roadmap to learn Java from scratch — focused on problem solving, OOP, real-world projects, and becoming capable of building backend applications independently.
 Concept-first, project-driven, no fluff.

-> **Note:** DSA is intentionally left out of this roadmap — it's being learned separately as its own track.
-This roadmap is purely the backend-dev path: Java → OOP → Collections/Files → Advanced Java → Backend (Spring Boot).

 ---

 # 🎯 Goal